2013–14 Colorado State Rams women's basketball team

 The 2013–14 Colorado State Rams women's basketball team represented Colorado State University in the 2013–14 college basketball season.
-The Rams, led by second year head coach Ryun Williams, played their home games at the Moby Arena and were members of the Mountain West Conference.
+The Rams, led by second-year head coach Ryun Williams, played their home games at the Moby Arena and were members of the Mountain West Conference.
 They finished the season 25–8, 15–3 in Mountain West play to win the regular season championship.
 They advanced to the championship game of the Mountain West Conference women's basketball tournament, where they lost to Fresno State.
-As regular season champions who failed to win their conference tournament, they received an automatic big to the Women's National Invitation Tournament, where they lost in the first round to Southern Utah.
+As regular season champions who failed to win their conference tournament, they received an automatic bid to the Women's National Invitation Tournament, where they lost in the first round to Southern Utah.